ajs-voices/once-upon-a-dream/scenes/032-not-now.md

 It was a quick blur of motion and I found myself pinned against the wall next to us, my hands above my head.
 My breath caught, and I gasped from the man handling, the cold rough wall against my back, my coat had ridden up and now was pressed against the cold wall.
 I could feel my pants getting tighter and my chest was heaving with desire.
 Ant whispered in my ear, "Resa."

 I went slack against Ant's hands holding mine and let his kiss and bite at my neck.
 I could have let him do this.
-But I still had Alex on my mind.
+But I still had Zane on my mind.
 I could barely breathe, Ant knew what I liked.
 How I liked it.
 I croaked out, "Red."

 Stunned Ant held me against the wall but had stopped everything else.
 When I could stand on my own he let me go completely.
 I could only make out the frown on his face in the shadows.
 "You've never told me no like that before I didn't even do anything."